Sergei-Korneev/linux-subzero/README.md

 - chmod +x subzero.sh

-- run ./subzero.sh normal or subzero.sh unfreeze to unfreeze all windows
+- run ./subzero all (stop also parent processes); ./subzero.sh normal (stop only spawned); or subzero.sh unfreeze to unfreeze all windows

 I have tested it on Fedora + i3